Nicholas Georgescu-Roegen: Life and career

-At the lyceum, it turned out that Nicolae Georgescu had a namesake.
-In order to avoid any confusion, he decided to create an addendum to his family name, made up of the first and the last letter of his first name, plus the first four letters of his last name, all six letters put in the reverse order: NicolaE GEORgescu → '-Roegen'.
-Georgescu-Roegen would retain this addendum for the rest of his life.
-Later in his life, he also changed his first name to its French and English form, 'Nicholas'.
+Georgescu accepted a scholarship at the University of Bucharest in 1923, and earned the equivalent of a master's degree in mathematics from the university in 1926.
+In college, he adopted Roegen as an additional last name, using the first and the last letter of his first name, plus the first four letters of his last name, reversed, to create Roegen.
+Later in his life, he also changed his first name to its French and English form, Nicholas.